TimoB2403/TimoB2403/README.md

 ### Hey 👋 Timo here

 At first some Information about me:
+- 🙂 My name is Timo, 26 years old and living in Germany
 - ✏  Worked as an Technical Product Designer for almost four years
 - 🎓 Studied business Informatics for two years
 - 💻 currently learning web development